 If a student wishes to appeal for readmission, the request for a formal appeal must be provided in writing to the Program Director/s within 1 week of receiving official notice of dismissal from the College of Science and Health.
 The request will contain the reason/s for appeal.
 Students will be advised of their rights and privileges by the Program Director/s.
+If the Program Director/s are unavailable, then a delegate faculty member will be established.

-The Program Director/s will acknowledge receipt of the written appeal request within 2 working days.
-The Program Director will determine a time when the majority of faculty will be present prior to the beginning of the next semester.
+The Program Director/s or delegate will acknowledge receipt of the written appeal request within 2 working days.
+The Program Director/s or delegate will determine a time when the majority of faculty will be present prior to the beginning of the next semester.

-Prior to the appeal meeting, the student must provide the Program Director/s with a letter describing factors that contributed to the student's performance, extenuating circumstances (if any), status of most recent action plan (if any) and specific new strategies that may contribute to the student's success if they are readmitted.
-The Program Director/s will disseminate the letter to the faculty in advance of the appeal meeting.
+Prior to the appeal meeting, the student must provide the Program Director/s or delegate with a letter describing factors that contributed to the student's performance, extenuating circumstances (if any), status of most recent action plan (if any) and specific new strategies that may contribute to the student's success if they are readmitted.
+The Program Director/s or delegate will disseminate the letter to the faculty in advance of the appeal meeting.
+The Program Director/s or delegate will set a deadline for receipt of the student's appeal letter so that faculty have adequate time to review before the meeting.
+The deadline will, in most circumstances, be 5 working days prior to the meeting.
+Under no circumstances will it be less than 2 working days prior to the meeting.
+Failure to submit an appeal letter by the deadline to the Program Director/s or delegate will result in automatic denial of the student's appeal.

-The Program Director/s will appoint a faculty member to chair the committee.
+The Program Director/s or delegate will appoint a faculty member to chair the committee.
+The student presentation and question and answer of the faculty will be recorded to maintain a record of the event.
 The appeal meeting will be conducted as follows: